ts-docs/ts-docs/README.md

 - Changelog generation, pulled from github releases.
 - Built-in custom pages support.
 Host your guides and tutorials right inside the documentation.
 - 100% accurate, you won't find missing references unless they're external.

+**This documentation generator may not work on your project at all.
+Most typescript projects follow the structure the generator supports and encourages.**

 ## Contributing